mysteroman/MysteryData/README.md

 # MysteryData
-A "Just For Fun" Custom Data Parser
+A "Just For Fun" Custom Data Parser Project